flavian-anselmo/toprate-/README.md

 The image below indicates what the user will see.
  ![splash-screen](https://github.com/flavian-anselmo/toprate-/blob/main/splash.png)
 * The application loads and you are pushed to the login or the SignIn page for Authentication.
-* Enter your email and the password to logIn.Below is the login form:
+* Enter your email and the password to logIn.Below is the login form.
+*
    ![My animated logo](https://github.com/flavian-anselmo/toprate-/blob/main/Screenshot%20from%202022-01-20%2023-04-03.png)

 * If you happen to forget your password, click ``forgot password?`` where you will be pushed to a page that prompts your email which will then send you an link in the email provided.
 Click the link and enter your new password.
-Below is the page:
+Below is the page.

  ![My animated logo](https://github.com/flavian-anselmo/toprate-/blob/main/Screenshot%20from%202022-01-20%2023-04-03.png)

 If you don'nt have an account click ``don't have an account?
 Sign up``.
 This will move the user to the registration screen for platform registration.